Get stories and expert advice on all things related to college and parenting.

 As we plan to gather for Thanksgiving and the winter holidays (before we know it, it will be full-on graduation season with a string of parties to attend), we will undoubtedly have conversations with the young adults in our lives.

 Upon arrival at any of these festive events, there are hellos, hugs, and greetings, and then it happens.
 It sounds something like this: "What will you major in?" or maybe "What is it you want to do?"

 I have to admit, I've asked these questions myself.
 Asking high school seniors and new college students about their future plans and dreams seems very normal.

 The reason these questions are so loaded is two-fold or maybe three-fold.
 First, it assumes that they know what they're going to major in.
-However, did you realize that an estimated 20–50% of incoming freshman have not yet declared a major?
+However, did you realize that an estimated 20–50% of incoming first-year students have not yet declared a major?
 Second, 80% of all college students change their major at least once (both of my boys did).
-And third, perhaps this student is not yet confident in the major or school they are considering and they aren’t quite ready to say it out loud.
+And third, perhaps this student is not yet confident in the major or school they are considering, and they aren't quite ready to say it out loud.